copyninja/copyninja.info/content/devops/my_mail_setup.rst

 where *notmuch* comes into picture.

 *notmuch* allows me to easily index through Gigabytes of my mail archives and get what I need very easily.
-I've a created a small script which combines executing of `mbsync` and `notmuch` execution.
+I've created a small script which combines executing of `mbsync` and `notmuch` execution.
 I tag mails based on the Maildirs which are actually created on server side using dovecot sieve.
 Below is my full shell script which is doing task of syncing classification and deleting of